hosam00767/hosam00767/README.md

 <h1 align="center">Hi 👋, I'm Hossam</h1>
 <h3 align="center">A passionate machine learning Engineer from Egypt</h3>
-I'm a Machine Learning Engineer with experience in developing intelligent systems to solve real-world problems.
+I'm a Gen AI Engineer with experience in developing intelligent systems to solve real-world problems.

 - 📫 How to reach me **hosam00767@gmail.com**